gerbera/gerbera/doc/transcoding.rst

 In the above example the command to be executed is "vlc, it will be called with parameter specified in the arguments attribute.
-Note the special %in and %out tokens - they are not part of the vlc command line but have a special meaning in MediaTomb.
-The %in token will be replaced by the input file name (i.e. the file that needs to be transcoded) and the %out token will be replaced by the output FIFO name, from where the transcoded content will be read by MediaTomb and sent to the player.
+Note the special %in and %out tokens - they are not part of the vlc command line but have a special meaning in Gerbera.
+The %in token will be replaced by the input file name (i.e. the file that needs to be transcoded) and the %out token will be replaced by the output FIFO name, from where the transcoded content will be read by Gerbera and sent to the player.

 Just to make it clearer: